reischapa/youtube-algo-deceiver/README.md

 ### TODO

- - CLI - not done
+ - CLI - not done, in progress
  - Documentation - not done
  - Finish readying video player for multiple simultaneous instances of firefox - done